code-cracker/code-cracker/README.md

 defined ready as:

 1. Have most of the scenarios/test cases defined on the issue on Github
-2. If it has an analyzer than the warning level of the analyzer must be in the issue's description (`Information`, `Warning`, or `Error`)
+2. If it has an analyzer then
+  1. The warning level of the analyzer must be in the issue's description (`Information`, `Warning`, or `Error`)
+  2. The diagnostics it provides should already have numeric ids defined formated as `CC0000`.
-3. If it has a code fix than the category should be in the issue's description.
+3. If it has a code fix then the category should be in the issue's description.
 Which categories we are going to support is not clear at this moment so this point is not active at the moment and we are always using `Syntax`.
 4. Have some of the maintainers verify it (cannot be the same one who wrote the issue and/or test cases)

 The first one is important so we have clearly defined what we will build.
 The last one